EanNewton/Utils/README.md

 # Utils
-My script and utility repo, this is an unorganized mess where I dump things sometimes.
+My script and utility repo, scripts / one-liners / commands / etc are in files named on the base system to use them on; while utilities and such are below.

 See also: https://github.com/EanNewton/dotfiles